SAGARSS24/TB-HIV-Coinfection-Micrroarray-Networkpharmacology-Virtualscreening/README.md

-Title: Computational Gene Expression Analysis in HIV and HIV/TB Co-Infected Individuals of Microarray Data by Employing Network Pharmacology and Machine Learning Drug Designing Methodologies
+**Title:** Computational Gene Expression Analysis in HIV and HIV/TB Co-Infected Individuals of Microarray Data by Employing Network Pharmacology and Machine Learning Drug Designing Methodologies

-Keywords: TB/HIV, Coinfection, Microarray analysis, Network biology, QSAR-ML, Virtual screening, molecular docking.
+**Keywords: TB/HIV, Coinfection, Microarray analysis, Network biology, QSAR-ML, Virtual screening, molecular docking.**

 ![Graphical Abstract](./Graphical%20abstract.png)

-Description:
-Identification of a therapeutic target through microarray datasets for the TB-HIV coinfection state.
-The identified target was further explored using cheminformatics and machine learning to identify potent inhibitors capable of modulating the coinfection state.

 **Description:**
 Identification of a therapeutic target through microarray datasets for the TB-HIV coinfection state.
 The identified target was further explored using cheminformatics and machine learning to identify potent inhibitors capable of modulating the coinfection state.